-UC Santa Cruz Upper Quarry Amphitheater Renovation
+UC Santa Cruz Upper Quarry Amphitheater Restoration

 The site now includes one additional row of seating, maintaining the original asymmetrical seat layout as closely as possible.
 Materials used represent the original design with revisions to improve long-term durability and maintenance.
-Stairs are also being reconstructed in their original locations.
+Stairs were also reconstructed in their original locations.
 The Upper Quarry Amphitheater is a historical resource under CEQA, and as such all modifications were sympathetic to the original design to not diminish the amphitheater’s historic integrity.